By Thamanda Crompson

 While she was on the line, Habitha reported watching a UPS delivery truck also vanish into the street.

-Habitha then asked the police to excuse her, as she had to go see about an Amazon package she thought was being delivered by the truck.
+Habitha then asked the police to excuse her, as she had to go see about a Serengeti.com package she thought was being delivered by the truck.

 Habitha and her husband Larry Lembas declined to comment for this article.
 The Paroder got the scoop from Shorty’s seven-year-old sister, Dooey Lembas, spokeschild for Princess Elsa’s School for Turning Superheroes into Snowflakes.